snotskie/ttrpg/site/src/index.md

     You may spend three Level-ups to gain a second.
 You may then spend six Level-ups to create one of your own and gain it, within reason.

 **Stalk and Haunt:** Once per session, you may be inspired by slipping into shadows to hide.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve feats such as appearing suddenly from another shadow within view, ambushing a character from the darkness, or learning secrets from ghosts long-forgotten.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve feats such as appearing suddenly from another shadow within view, ambushing a character from the darkness, or learning secrets from ghosts long-forgotten.

 !!! note "Effect Wording: Inspired by"
     When an effect describes a type of action and says you are “inspired by” it, when you succeed a Check or win a Contest by $5$ or more to complete actions of that type, you gain $3$ Inspirations.

 **Dash and Rescue:** Once per session, you may be inspired by moving through a mob or chaotic environment safely.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve feats such as moving yourself and another character or object safely to another location within sight, attacking multiple targets with a single ranged weapon, or remaining still without receiving harm.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve feats such as moving yourself and another character or object safely to another location within sight, attacking multiple targets with a single ranged weapon, or remaining still without receiving harm.

 **Prevent and Mitigate:** Once per session, you may be inspired by creating a safe perimeter or reducing the risk of a dangerous task.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve such feats as dispelling barriers, tending to wounds, or assembling non-violent constructs sworn to protect you.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve such feats as dispelling barriers, tending to wounds, or assembling non-violent constructs sworn to protect you.

 **Wound and Weaken:** Once per session, you may be inspired by inflicting injury.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve such feats as inflicting negative status effects, robbing someone of their life force, or summoning natural disasters.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve such feats as inflicting negative status effects, robbing someone of their life force, or summoning natural disasters.

 **Unravel and Foretell:** Once per session, you may be inspired by solving complex puzzles.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as seeing a vision from another place, time, or dimension, erase memories, or astral project.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as seeing a vision from another place, time, or dimension, erase memories, or astral project.

 **Lift and Hold:** Once per session, you may be inspired by performing feats of raw strength.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as moving, throwing, crushing, or restraining heavy objects, breaking locks, or crashing safely to the ground even after a great fall.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as moving, throwing, crushing, or restraining heavy objects, breaking locks, or crashing safely to the ground even after a great fall.

 **Mercy and Might:** Once per session, you may be inspired by acting with utmost honor, chivalry, or in accordance with your oaths.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as compelling others into combat, stumbling upon magical quests, or speaking with animals.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as compelling others into combat, stumbling upon magical quests, or speaking with animals.

 **Slap and Stick:** Once per session, you may be inspired by using items not for their intended uses to solve problems creatively.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as crafting new items from component parts around you, turning a violent Contest non-violent, or carrying out a pun-based attack.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as crafting new items from component parts around you, turning a violent Contest non-violent, or carrying out a pun-based attack.

 **Amaze and Confound:** Once per session, you may be inspired by creating or performing works of art.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as deceiving and confusing others, creating illusions, or creating duplicates of complex objects.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as deceiving and confusing others, creating illusions, or creating duplicates of complex objects.

 **Rouse and Rally:** Once per session, when another character succeeds a Check or wins a Contest by $5$ or more, you had spent a Blessing or an Inspiration to increase their result, and they would not have succeeded the Check or won the Contest without your help, gain $3$ Inspirations.
-You may spend $2$ Inspirations to perform a Fantastic Stat Check to achieve a feat such as setting the mood or soundtrack of the scene to grant your allies a positive status effect.
+You may spend an Inspiration to perform a Fantastic Stat Check to achieve a feat such as setting the mood or soundtrack of the scene to grant your allies a positive status effect.

 ## Items